Ghostofam/OLX_Scrapper/README.md

 # OLX Mobile Phone Scraper

 A Python-based web scraper designed to extract mobile phone listings from OLX Pakistan, with customizable filters for location and price range.
+The scraper stores data in both CSV files and a SQLite database for easy access and analysis.

 ## Project Overview